Romfos/AutoFrontend/README.md

 # Owerview

-AutoFrontend is a framework for automaticaly builing UI applications based on custom businees logic
+AutoFrontend is a framework for automatically building UI applications based on custom business logic

 ## Why this framework could be useful for you?